I write about music, history, and beekeeping, among other things that interest me.

 Zones of Sovereignty and Exception: United States Jurisdictional Regimes through the Law of the Sea Conventions

-My current book project focuses on the spatial and legal aspects of United States power in the global world system.
-This book examines U.S. trade policy, law, and governance strategies to demonstrate the ways in which a highly variegated territorial and jurisdictional system was situated in a variety of new “state spaces” signaling novel areas of American control and influence around the globe.
-These sovereign, extraterritorial, and regulatory spaces—such as bonded warehouses, strategic resource claims, extraterritorial anti-trust regimes, Foreign Trade Zones, Free Trade Zones and Free Trade Cities, and a variety of jurisdictional zones of the sea—formed an interconnected web of legal claims, regimes, and power projection which my work examines in order to illuminate the ways the United States has constructed and exercised imperial sovereignty around the world.
+My current book project focuses on the spatial and legal aspects of United States power in the global world system and the legl framework for submerged land.
+This book examines U.S. jurisdictional and governance strategies in a variety of new “state spaces” signaling novel areas of American control and influence around the globe.

 Building upon multi-archival research and interdisciplinary engagement with scholarship in history, law, political theory, and geography, this project examines spatialized reorganization of sovereignty in jurisdictional zones in the submerged lands of the offshore continental shelf and in the territorial sea.
 This book examines how jurisdictional quandaries and resource competition invited innovations in the spatial governance regimes which underlie U.S. global power and shaped the modern Law of the Sea in the twentieth century.